Low Income Assistance

 |

-Survey: PPC, January 2017 Members of Congress have introduced legislation to incentivize the purchase of fruits and vegetables among SNAP beneficiaries, by providing discounts on those foods when purchased with SNAP benefits.
-As a follow-on to the above discussion of making SNAP benefits contingent on foods being nutritious, an additional dimension was presented as follows: Another idea that has been considered for the SNAP program is to try to encourage people to eat more healthy food like fruits and vegetables.
+Survey: PPC, April 2025 A bipartisan majority of 90% favored the government subsidizing a program for groceries, “offering discounts on fruits and vegetables bought using SNAP credits,” including 86% of Republicans and 93% of Democrats.
+Briefing As a follow-on to the above discussion of making SNAP benefits contingent on foods being nutritious, an additional dimension was presented as follows: Another idea that has been considered for the SNAP program is to try to encourage people to eat more healthy food like fruits and vegetables.
 Research shows that if SNAP recipients are given a discount on fruits and vegetables they are more likely to buy them, as it helps their food stamps go further.
-On the one hand, these discounts would be an extra cost for the program; on the other hand, they are likely to have positive health effects, which might produce some savings for government spending on healthcare benefits for SNAP beneficiaries, who are also on Medicaid.
-An overwhelming 88%, including 81% Republicans and 93% of Democrats, favored providing discounts on fruit and vegetables bought with SNAP benefits.
-Demographics Response Without Undergoing Policymaking Simulation Status of Legislation |
+On the one hand, these discounts would be an extra cost for the program.
+On the other hand, they are likely to have positive health effects, which might produce some savings for government spending on healthcare benefits for SNAP beneficiaries, who are also on Medicaid.
+Past PPC Finding A 2017 PPC survey found a nearly identical level of support, with 88% in favor, including 81% of Republicans and 93% of Democrats Response Without Undergoing Policymaking Simulation When a separate sample was told the results of the survey above, 90% agreed with the majority position, including 85% of Republicans and 94% of Democrats.
+(PPC 2018) Status of Legislation The proposal to incentivize the purchase of fruits and vegetables among SNAP beneficiaries, by providing discounts on those foods to those using SNAP benefits has been in numerous pieces of legislation over the last decade.
+None have made it out of committee. |

 CHILD POVERTY |